Mbed-TLS/mbedtls-docs/kb/development/test_suites.md

 You should write your test code in the same platform abstraction as the library, and should not assume the existence of platform-specific functions.

-Note that SSL is tested differently, with sample programs under the `programs/ssl/` folder.
+Note that historically, most of SSL was tested differently, with sample programs under the `programs/ssl/` folder.
 These are executed when you run the scripts `tests/ssl-opt.sh` and `tests/compat.sh`.
+However, for new code, we prefer to have unit tests as well.

 ## `.function` example